cmslewis/tiny-bitly/README.md

 #### 1. Ensuring URLs are unique

-To generate a short URL for a given long URL, generate a UUID, strip the hyphens, then trim to the first N characters.
-For us, N=6 would just barely be sufficient: UUIDs use 32 characters (a-z and 0-9), and 32^6 is 1,073,741,824 (greater than the requirement of 1B).
+To generate a short URL for a given long URL, generate a 6-character short URL using base62 (A-Z, a-z, 0-9).
+This allows for >1B unique codes (>56B actually).
 We can increase the length of short codes to 7 if we want to scale the system.

-UUID generation is fast and implemented off the shelf by open-source libraries, simplifying our implementation.
+For each creation request, we will generate a short code and then check if it exists in the DB on insert using PostgreSQL's `INSERT ...
+ON CONFLICT DO NOTHING`.
+In this case, we will generate a new short code and then try again up to 10 times, then we'll return a 500 error if we still fail to find a unique code.

 #### 2. Ensuring redirects are fast